 The setting was Douglas House (on Kincaid St.), an old, two-story residence that was converted into a men’s dormitory (no longer standing) of Northwest Christian College, Eugene, Oregon, of which I was a second-year student, 1967.
 Of the twelve young men living there (when there was really only room for eight, so we had to use bunk-beds), there were two Garys, two Terrys, and one Jerry.
 In the course of time, a couple of guys from southern California come up to visit Robin Cross, one of my friends at the college, and through him I met them: Dean and Lynn (don’t remember their last names).
-They stayed at the house for a couple of weeks, sleeping in their sleeping bags in the living room downstairs, and then moved on.
+They stayed at the house for a couple of weeks, sleeping in their sleeping bags in the living room downstairs, and then traveled on.
 But one Saturday afternoon before they left, as it happened, I came downstairs and found Lynn reading a newspaper.
-He had found an advertisement about a youth meeting in a local church that evening, so the two of them decided to attend; I joined them.
+He had found an advertisement about a youth meeting at a local church that evening, so the two of them decided to attend; I joined them.

 At any rate, having been a member of the Christian Churches, or Disciples of Christ, since the time that I had gotten “saved” a couple of years earlier, I had thought that I was already filled with the Spirit since that is what we were taught.
-But then, at the end of one of the Sunday evening meetings at Santa Clara Assembly, during an “altar call,” the Lord was really heavy upon me.
-I thought, perhaps I should go forward and help pray for the others who had responded to the altar call.
-So I went up and tried to pray for others but soon found that I could not since the Lord was too heavy upon me.
-So I just stood there with the others and began to worship the Lord with hands raised, and the flow upon me, and into me, became heavier; others then began to pray also for me, then moved on to pray for others.
-So after some time had passed, and people bagan to dispurse, I knelt before the platform with my arms resting upon it as the in-flow continued.
+But then, at the end of one Sunday evening meeting at Santa Clara Assembly, during an “altar call,” the Lord was really heavy upon me.
+I thought to myself, perhaps I should go forward and help pray for the others who had responded to the altar call.
+So I went forward and tried to pray for others but soon found that I could not since the Lord was too heavy upon me.
+So, I just stood there with the others and began to worship the Lord with hands raised, and the flow upon me, and into me, became heavier; others then began to pray also for me, then moved on to pray for others.
+After some time had passed and people began to disburse, I knelt before the platform with my arms outstretched and resting upon it, as the in-flow continued.
 After perhaps another 15 or 20 minutes, the flow eased up a bit and now was only flowing into my two hands.
 Then it was flowing only into my left hand.
 I thought to myself, “Why just my left hand; why not my right hand too?”
 As soon as I thought that, the flow switched to my right hand, stayed there for a few minutes, and then switched back to my left hand.
-But looking back on this experience, I wondered why it was that the Spirit was flowing into my left hand.
-I am rather ambidextrous: power things I do with my right hand (like throwing a ball, batting, etc.), but things that require dexterity I do with my left hand (liking writing and eating, etc.).
-Was this the Lord showing that He planned to use, not my “power,” but my writing ability?
+But looking back on this experience, I wondered why it was that the Spirit was flowing primarily into my left hand.
+I am rather ambidextrous: power things I do with my right hand (like throwing a ball, batting, etc.), but things that require dexterity I do with my left hand (like writing and eating, etc.).
+Was this the Lord showing that He was planning to use, not my “power,” but my writing ability?